z9fr/School-Management-System/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the <a href="https://github.com/d4az/School-Management-System/blob/main/LICENSE"> LICENSE</a> file for details